mebeim/bggp/README.md

 I wrote various UEFI applications and tested them on QEMU with [EDK II][edk2] OVMF firmware.
 You can see the different iterations, which are all commented.
-These apps use the UEFI HTTP(S) protocol to download download the file at `https://binary.golf/5/` to memory and display it.
+These apps use the UEFI HTTP(S) protocol to download the file at `https://binary.golf/5/5` to memory and display it.

+I configured and built the OVMF firmware from EDK II source code to hav HTTPS support.
+It was a bit of a pain to get the network stack and TLS working properly because for some reason some domains were not passing the TLS handshake verification (is that a bug in the implementation?), so in the end I opted to disable TLS handshake verification at build time (like you would do with `curl --insecure`).
+The connection is still HTTPS, but the server certificate is not actually verified.

 Some of the programs are written in C using the EDK II C APIs, while others are carefully hand-crafted using NASM assembler syntax and x86 assembly operations.